bmuschko/cks-crash-course/exercises/10-behavioral-analysis-falco/solution/solution.md

 Fri May 13 14:02:59 2022: Starting internal webserver, listening on port 8765
 ```

-Open another shell to `kube-worker-1` and exec into the container of the `nginx` Pod using the `bash` command.
+Open another shell to the worker node and exec into the container of the `nginx` Pod using the `bash` command.

 ```
-$ vagrant ssh kube-worker-1
-vagrant@kube-worker-1:~$ kubectl exec -it nginx -- bash root@nginx:/#
+$ kubectl exec -it nginx -- bash root@nginx:/#
 ```